18F/uswds-jekyll/pages/guide/SCINet_Ceres_User_Guide.md

 ```

 ## Local Sharing of Files with Other Users
-Users who would like to share files with other users can use the shared_files project directory located at /project/shared_files.
+Users who would like to share files with other users can use /90daydata/shared directory.
+Files older than 90 days will be automatically deleted.

-To keep the shared_files directory uncluttered please create a dedicated folder within /project/shared_files for your files.
-Files stored in the shared_files folder by default are associated with user's primary group that has 5 GB quota.

-NOTE: Files created in the shared_files folder by default are accessible to everybody on the system.
+NOTE: Files in /90daydata/shared folder by default are accessible to everybody on the system.
 Thus, this mechanism for sharing should only be used for files of a non-confidential nature.

 # Running Application Jobs on Compute Nodes